webhintio/hint/README.md

 [contributor guide](https://sonarwhal.com/docs/contributor-guide/) (or
 the [local version](./docs/contributor-guide/index.md)).

-The following are meant only if you are working on `sonarwhal`'s codebase:
+The following are meant only if you are working on `sonarwhal`’s codebase:

 * `npm run site <url>` will analyze the website with the current configuration and using the latest build available in the `dist`